Let The Write One In: A New Writing Showcase

 Following the success of their previous nights of new writing, Front of House Theatre Company returned to The Vaults with their third new writing showcase, Let the Write One In.

-With a mixture of new and returning writers and directors, the show features six brand new pays produced and performed by the Front of House staff at a certain large concrete building on the South Bank.
+With a mixture of new and returning writers and directors, the show featured six brand new plays produced and performed by the Front of House staff at a certain large concrete building on the South Bank.

 “An excellent night of varied and exciting new theatre”

 By Gavin J Innes | Directed by Katie-Ann McDonough

 He drinks a whisky drink, she drinks a vodka drink, he drinks a larger drink, she drinks a cider drink, he slurs something incomprehensible in her ear, she spits up a little bit of sick in her glass; and then it all becomes a bit of a blur.
 Jessica and Murray think they’ve had a heavy night – just wait until the morning has finished with them.